willydlw/dwsubt/README.md

 Currently working on the free_space_visualizer node to plot the detected free space openings.
 Want a verification tool that allows us to see the openings are correctly detected and show which opening is selected as a goal point.

 The current state plots the laser scan in its xy coordinate form.
-Next step is plotting the free space openings.
+The free space endpoints are connected by dashed lines.

+Note: This has not yet been tested on a moving robot.

 ### Running the program